microsoft/DynamicTelemetry/docs/docs/Rude_Q_and_A.md

 organizational objectives.

-The (valid) concern is that the structure of logs may evolve, backward compatibility and durablity of dashboards may suffer.
+The (valid) concern is that the structure of logs may evolve, backward compatibility and durability of dashboards may suffer.

 Ideas to solve this include:

-1. Rigid Schema enforcment
+1. Rigid Schema enforcement
-1. Compiler assist in identifer generation
+1. Compiler assist in identifier generation